In This Section:

 Cornell endorsement is required.

 The award provides for a year's experience in Asia in an internship arranged for each Scholar on the basis of his/her specific interest, background, qualifications, and experience.
 The program was designed as a cultural experience for "young leaders who have had no prior experience of Asia and who might not otherwise have an opportunity in the normal course of their careers to come to know Asia or their Asian counterparts and contemporaries...both to broaden their professional perspective and to sharpen their perceptions of Asia, of America, and of themselves."
-Placements can be made in: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.
+Placements can be made in: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Timor Leste, and Vietnam.
 Luce Scholars are chosen from 75 colleges and universities, including Cornell.
-15-18 are named each year.
+About 18 awards are made each year.

-U.S. citizens under 30 years of age with at least a B.A. or B.S.
-Applicants may NOT have a professed career interest in Asian Affairs, OR have had previous significant exposure to or travel in East or Southeast Asia.
+U.S. citizens or permanent residents under 30 years of age with at least a B.A. or B.S.
+Applicants may NOT have a professed career interest in Asian Affairs and may NOT have spent more than 18 weeks in Asia since graduating from high school.

 Applicants first submit their materials to a campus committee for review in early October.
 During October, Cornell chooses two to three students as nominees to the national Luce Scholarship competition.
 Students’ and alumni's applications must be processed and endorsed through the CCS fellowships office to be eligible for the competition at the regional and/or national level.
 Endorsement decisions are final and not subject to appeal.